Bisi Alimi: Early life and education

-Career
+Career and activism

+Early work in Nigeria

-Prior to his public self-outing, Alimi began his advocacy career in the late 1990s in Nigeria when a number of his friends died from HIV/AIDS.
-After 2 years of community mobilization work (including condom distribution and safe-sex education) for Gay men and Men who have Sex with other Men (MSM) in Nigeria, he joined the Alliance Rights Nigeria (ARN) in 2002 as a Programme Director, developing and providing HIV/AIDS and sexual health services and support.
+Alimi began his advocacy career in the late 1990s in Nigeria when a number of his friends died from HIV/AIDS.
+After two years of community mobilization work (including condom distribution and safe-sex education) for gay men and men who have sex with men (MSM) in Nigeria, he joined the Alliance Rights Nigeria (ARN) in 2002 as a Programme Director, developing and providing HIV/AIDS and sexual health services and support.
 In his capacity as ARN Programme Director, he was at the heart of developing the Nigerian MSM HIV prevention framework in 2004.
-He was trained by the International AIDS Alliance in 2004 as HIV project Designer, Community Mobiliser, Care, Support and Treatment.
-In 2005, he co-founded The Independent Project (later, The Initiative for Equal Rights) working as its executive director.
+He was trained by the International AIDS Alliance in 2004 as an HIV project designer, Community Mobiliser, Care, Support and Treatment.

-On 11 April 2007 he was forced to flee Nigeria following threats to his life.
-He was granted asylum in 2008 by the UK, where he has been resident since.
-On 8 December 2014 he was conferred with British citizenship.
-From 2007 to 2011, Alimi worked as African MSM Project Co-ordinator at Naz Project London.
-Alimi is currently the executive director of Bisi Alimi Foundation and a co-founder and director of Rainbow Intersection, as well as co-founder of The Kaleidoscope Trust for which he served as Director for Africa from 2012 to 2013.
-He has been a visiting lecturer at Freie Universitat Berlin and Humboldt University of Berlin.
-In 2015 Bisi Alimi founded the Bisi Alimi Foundation (BAF) registered in England and Wales, but operating in Nigeria as a result of the Same Sex Marriage Prohibition Act 2013 (SSMPA).
-He is currently the director of BAF.

-New Dawn with Funmi
+In early 2004, Alimi attended the 4th National Conference on HIV/AIDS held in Abuja where he voiced HIV concerns amongst Nigerian gay men.
+He was later to become a Nigerian gay rights activist, leading several peaceful protests and social dialogues to demand acceptance of homosexuals in Nigeria.

+Alimi publicly disclosed his HIV-positive status in 2004 during a televised interview on New Dawn with Funmi, hosted by Funmi Iyanda, becoming one of the first Nigerians to do so.

+Television appearance and after-effects

 Alimi gained notoriety in 2004 when he became the first Nigerian gay man to appear on Nigerian national television as a guest on Funmi Iyanda's show New Dawn with Funmi, a talk show on the NTA.
 That same year, Bisi had been diagnosed with HIV, and on the show Alimi confirmed his sexuality as a homosexual and asked for social acceptance from the public.
 His decision to come out of the closet generated both admiration and death threats.
 Consequently, Alimi was disowned by his family and most of his friends - including some in the gay community - and ejected from his home.
-Also, New Dawn 's live format was cancelled.
+Also, New Dawn's live format was cancelled.
 Future guests on the pre-recorded version were screened by NTA executive producers to avoid what was considered "causing public offence".